 Being a Vigilant Citizen is not only about being aware of what goes into your mind, it is also about being aware of what enters your body.
 If your body is fueled with toxic garbage, your brain will also run on toxic garbage.
 And when your brain runs on toxic garbage, it becomes slow, cloudy, and enjoys listening to Pitbull.

-In my series of articles, Dumbing-Down Society, I list some toxic elements found in everyday products that we all need to avoid.
+In my series of articles Dumbing-Down Society, I list some toxic elements found in everyday products that we all need to avoid.
 This article, however, is about the exact opposite.
 It is about foods we all need to consume on a regular basis.
 The three foods in this article have been revered for thousands of years for their incredible healing proprieties and modern science is slowly confirming these ancient claims.
-Not only can these foods cure ailments, they can be used as supplements to improve the immune system, brain function and general well being.
+Not only can these foods cure ailments, they can be used as supplements to improve the immune system, brain function, and general well being.

 Ancient civilizations did not praise these foods for the heck of it.
 They observed, for thousands of years, the various effects these foods had on the mind, the body and even the soul.
-Ancients were so in awe about their proprieties that they obtained special statues: they were perceived as gifts from above, they were celebrated in ceremonies, and Kings were buried with them.
+Ancients were so in awe of their proprieties that they obtained special statues: they were perceived as gifts from above, they were celebrated in ceremonies, and Kings were buried with them.
 So, without further ado, here are three ancient foods you need to know about right now.

 When I was a snotty little kid running around the house getting hungry, I used to go up to my mother, interrupt whatever she was doing and demand food.
-And, very often, I got the same snack: Zaatar mixed with olive oil inside a pita bread (that’s what you get when your parents are Lebanese immigrants).
+And, very often, I got the same snack: Zaatar mixed with olive oil inside a pita bread (that’s what you get when your parents are from Lebanon).
 As I got older, I understood why I was given this wrap all the time.
 First, it took about 30 seconds to make; second, it’s the cheapest lunch in the history of the world (it costs about 26 cents to make); third, it tastes pretty good.
 Finally, it is a natural, wholesome food that is packed with important nutrients.

 Zaatar is a mix of spices that is mainly consumed in the Middle East.
 While each region has its trademark take on it, zaatar usually consists of the same basic ingredients: Dried thyme, oregano, marjoram, sumac, toasted sesame seeds and salt.